radekstepan/blad/README.md

 ## Start the service and admin app

-We wrap the compilation of user code and core code using cake, but first, dependencies need to be met.
+We wrap the compilation of user code and core code using `cake` but first, dependencies need to be met.

 ```bash
 $ npm install -d